 Stage 4 is any size tumour that has spread to one or more lymph nodes and has also spread to other, more distant areas of the body (such as the liver).

 It’s also worth pointing out that Stage 4 does not necessarily mean a cancer is more dangerous than other cancers of lesser stages.
-This is an important point for most Neuroendocrine Cancers where Stage 4 can be apparent with a low-grade tumour i.e. Stage 4 for lower grade NETs is very often not the ‘red flag’ it is for other more aggressive cancers.
-For example, doctors may surgically remove a Stage 4 neuroendocrine tumour, while surgery might not help a patient with a different cancer in such a late stage.
+This is an important point for most NETs where Stage 4 can be apparent with a low-grade tumour i.e. Stage 4 for lower grade NETs is very often not the ‘red flag’ it is for other more aggressive cancers.
+For example, doctors may surgically remove a Stage 4 NET, while surgery might not help a patient with different cancer at such a late stage.

 - Sometimes doctors use the letters to further divide the number categories – for example, stage 2A or stage 3B.
 This is normally to clarify or provide more detail of the primary tumour size/invasion in conjunction with the TNM model.

 - You may also see something called Stage 0 which is for ‘Carcinoma in situ’.
 It means that there is a group of abnormal cells in an area of the body.
-However, the number of abnormal cells is too small to form a tumour and may therefore be currently classed as benign.
-The 2010 World Health Organisation (WHO) system does not appear to recognise Stage 0.
+However, the number of abnormal cells is too small to form a tumour and may, therefore, be currently classed as benign.
+The World Health Organisation (WHO) system does not appear to recognise Stage 0 for NETs.

 The most generic model for TNM staging is below but please note this could be adjusted for particular types of NET.